 All car riders should be dropped off in the car rider line in the morning and picked up in the car rider line each afternoon in our Kiss and Go line.
 Due to continued school safety procedures, no visitors will be allowed to walk students down to classrooms in the mornings.

 Students will also not be allowed to be picked up from the breezeway in the afternoons.
-Please know that business will continue to be conducted from the window and the front office as much as possible for tasks such as dropping items off to students and checking students in and out of school.
-Thank you for your cooperation
+Thank you for your cooperation and continued support.

 ATTENDANCE

 Tardy to School